klezVirus/deser-py/README.md

 ## Requirements

-In order to use **deser-py**, the following node modules must be installed:
+In order to use **deser-py**, jsonpickle and PyYAML modules must be installed:

 ```
 pip install -r requirements.txt